gaehlerm/SoftwareEngineering/README.md

 Possibly you somehow have a bad feeling about this approach.
 You want to do everything by yourself.
 You don’t want to pay other companies for some small libraries.
 I can assure you that your feeling is natural.
 But you have to get over it.
 It’s just not worth it.
 You didn’t write your own operating system.
 You earn a good amount of money every year.
 And if you can save some time by outsourcing parts of the code, this is great.
 You also save the maintenance which is usually even more expensive than the actual development of the software.

 Using 3rd party libraries or software is great.
 Most of the times.
-Sometimes it also has its issues.
+But sometimes it also has its issues.
 There are some companies who didn’t write their code up to the standards and now they are in trouble.
 And there are many more sources for trouble.
 Most famously all the customers using Oracle databases who didn't decouple the database from the rest of the code.
 They use Oracle database querries all over the code and are unable to change to a different database vendor.
 These companies now pay hefty licensing fees and don’t get away.

 Another problem are libraries with comparably few contributors.
 At some point there might be no one left to maintain the code.
 In most areas you can still use such a library for a while but you should look out for a different solution.
 A lot of problems can pop up when using software that is not anymore supported.
+Though if you really need this software, you might consider becoming a contributor yourself.

 Everything explained here is also true for IT services and infrastructure (GitLab, Amazon Web Services (AWS), github, google maps, ...).
 These services are great, but you should always be able to change your supplier.
 For example there are medium sized companies that need a lot of computing power.
 They started the company using AWS as everyone else does as well.
 It's just too convenient.
-But as soon as the company got bigger, the bill from AWS was reaching millions, so the company was migrating to their own server infrastructure. // https://youtu.be/XAbX62m4fhI
+But as soon as the company got bigger, the bill from AWS was reaching millions, so the company was migrating to their own server infrastructure. [https://youtu.be/XAbX62m4fhI]

 To put it brief: Third party software and services are generally great.
 They may save you a lot of work and money.
 But you have to make sure you don’t get stuck with it.
 You have to stay flexible.
 Decouple the 3rd party library from your code.
 Write a thin interface between your code and the library.
 And if you don't, make sure that you really want to stick to this specific thrird party code for a long time.
 As always, if you can write tests using dependency injection and similar techniques you are probably fine.
 In order to mock the database, you need an interface that you can possibly use to support other databases as well.
 So you are flexible.

-// remove this paragraph?
 The very big question is always when you really need such an interface.
 Most of the time I’m too lazy as well for writing one.
 But you certainly need one when dealing with databases.
 Call all the database specific queries only within this thin layer.
-The whole rest of the code is database syntax free zone.
-This makes it very simple to change the database.
-You only have to add or replace the wrapper.
+The whole rest of the code is database-syntax-free-zone.
+This makes it very simple to exchange the database.
+You only have to replace the wrapper.
 You might have to change some of the implementation as well as the functionality between databases differs slightly.
-But this is a small price to pay compared to the millions Oracle got so far.
+But this is a small price to pay compared to the millions you payed to Oracle so far.

 You should rethink using a 3rd party library if it has only few developers.
 If there is a reasonable alternative, you’d maybe better refrain from it.
 On the other hand, this code could be absolutely essential for your own software, then it would be a good idea to join the project and become a developer as well.
 In fact, pretty much all major software companies support the software projects they are relying on.
 Some projects got that much additional man power that they run out of work to do.
 And even the unthinkable happened: Microsoft became one of the biggest contributors to the Linux kernel!

-// add here the supplier-client dependency level?
-Or mention them in the dependencies?

 # 39. Dependencies